canting/babu-site/pirate.md

 Every BABU Guide will be made available here, on this side, for free.
 Please understand what this means for me however.

 At the time of writing this, I'm working a full time job.
 I'd like to write more, more guides and other things like novels, comics, etc.  That requires more time and more resources.
 So please keep in mind, if you like what you read and feel it was worth the money, or you'd like to see what else I can do and want to help, step on over to Gumroad and

+#Links

+There will be links here, once a file host is sorted out......

 ---